 Defense Secretary Austin addresses recent shootdowns of unidentified objects: 'They are not a threat'

-The U.S. has shot down three aircraft over North America in the past week in addition to the Chinese spy flight downed off South Carolina
+US has shot down 3 aircraft over North America in the past week in addition to the Chinese spy flight downed off South Carolina

 "While authorities don't yet know what the objects are, they are not a threat, Austin said.

-"They do not present a military threat to anyone on the ground," he said.
-"They do however present a risk to civil aviation and potentially an intelligence collection threat."
+"They do not present a military threat to anyone on the ground," he added.
+"They do however present a risk to civil aviation and potentially an intelligence collection threat.
+And we'll get to the bottom of it."

 The U.S. has shot down four objects over North America in the past week, with the first being a Chinese spy balloon off the coast of South Carolina on Feb.
 4. The second and third are believed to have been smaller balloons, which were shot down over Alaska and Canada, respectively.
 Sunday's is the fourth object shot down in about eight days.